hpcc-systems/HPCC-Platform/helm/hpcc/docs/expert.md

 service via remote file reads with the ~remote:: syntax.
 Setting expert.allowForeign to true, enables foreign access for compatibility with legacy bare-metal environments that have their Dali and Dafilesrv's open.

+# Plane Expert Settings

+## validatePlaneScript (list of { string })

+Optional list of bash commands to execute within an init container in pods that use this plane.
+This can be used to validate that the plane is healthy, e.g. that it is mounted as expected.
+If the script returns a non-zero result, the init container and therefore the pod will fail.